How much is your car worth?

 The Blazer’s corrosion warranty is 1 year longer than the Forester’s (6 vs. 5 years).

-Chevrolet pays for scheduled maintenance on the Blazer for 2 years and 24,000 miles.
-Chevrolet will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Chevrolet pays for the first scheduled maintenance on the Blazer.
+Chevrolet will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Subaru doesn’t pay scheduled maintenance for the Forester.

 There are almost 5 times as many Chevrolet dealers as there are Subaru dealers, which makes it much easier should you ever need service under the Blazer’s warranty.